jhkette/image_upload_project/readme.md

 [http://titan.dcs.bbk.ac.uk/~jkette01/w1fma/index.php?json=3](http://titan.dcs.bbk.ac.uk/~jkette01/w1fma/index.php?json=3)

 The url for the JSON web service is provided above.
-After the '?json=' the id of the photo should be provided.
-In the example above the url links to a photo with the id of 10.
+After the '?json=' the id of the photo should be added.
+In the example above the url links to a photo with the id of 3.

 I have added the id on all the main photo listings.
 This ensure thes user has access to the id of the photo they would like get json data from.